EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

 {{< pullquote "Eviction diversion aims to prevent evictions through a mix of legal representation, rent assistance, and mediation between landlords and tenants." >}}

-Although this process has been speeding up, advocates and tenants have complained about the paperwork, an approval process that can last months, and that landlords are skeptical of participating in diversion or assistance programs, as [several media outlets have reported](https://www.nbcnews.com/politics/politics-news/federal-eviction-moratorium-set-expire-states-offer-patchwork-protections-n1273408).
+Some state and local rental assistance programs have done a much better job than others of getting funds out to tenants and landlords.
+Eviction filing rates in areas with faster-moving programs have tended to stay lower, while case loads have increased in places that have been slower to distribute aid.
 Parrish explained that rental assistance is an “essential” part of these programs, but an eviction diversion approach allows local governments and nonprofits to go beyond just distributing money.